sgb-io/codehawk-cli/CONTRIBUTING.md

 The instructions to publish a release are:

+- Create a release branch
-- Update the changelog (this is done manually) via a PR
+- Update the changelog (this is done manually)
 - Run `yarn run tag:{patch|minor|major}`.
-This creates a git tag.
+This creates a git tag **and pushes it up**.
-- Push up the result straight to master
+- Push up the branch and merge it, _without squashing_, as we want to keep the tag in the history of `master`
-- The GitHub action should publish to npm.
+- The GitHub action should publish to npm

 ## Support